Divinity Roxx: Discography

-Television Appearances
+Television appearances

 Divinity appeared on the television show The Soul Man alongside the musical guest B.o.B. while playing bass on his Promo Tour for the album Underground Luxury.

-Divinity is currently the bass player in the house band for the BET produced television show Black Girls Rock!
-(2014-2016), backing such artists as Erykah Badu, Patti Labelle, Gladys Knight, Brandy, Monica and Jazmine Sullivan.
+Divinity was the bass player in the house band for the BET-produced television show Black Girls Rock!
+(2014-2016), backing such artists as Erykah Badu, Patti LaBelle, Gladys Knight, Brandy, Monica, Jazmine Sullivan, and more.